WHO changes guidance on averting maternal deaths after WOMAN trial results

 Earlier this year, a global trial funded by Wellcome showed that tranexamic acid (TXA) can prevent almost one in three maternal deaths caused by severe bleeding if given within three hours of birth.

-The latest study from the WOMAN trial team shows that even more lives could be saved by giving the drug immediately after severe bleeding is diagnosed.
+The latest study from the WOMAN trial team, which was coordinated by the London School of Hygiene & Tropical Medicine, shows that even more lives could be saved by giving the drug immediately after severe bleeding is diagnosed.

 The evidence, the researchers say, is clear – TXA should be used worldwide as a frontline treatment to help reduce the global burden of deaths from severe bleeding, also known as post-partum haemorrhage.